Deathburgerz013/HOLO-Invariant/docs/docs/SPINE_BOUNDARY_SPEC.md

 The environment determines when differences become observable.
 Verification determines whether those differences matter.
 Never replace understanding.
 Preserve the trail that made understanding possible.
 Commit.
 Compare.
 Compress.
 Verify.
+The Spine is not a summary.
+It is a reconstruction scaffold.
+Compression preserves continuity.
+Expansion restores meaning.
+Both are required for honest understanding.